 Step 3: Rewrite it

 Rewrite your cornerstone article.
 Make it awesome and SEO-friendly.
-Expand it and make sure it’s totally up to date.
-And don’t forget to rewrite and expand that article regularly.
+As cornerstone articles are usually lengthy, pay extra attention to readability.
+Make sure you use plenty of headings.
+An index at the beginning of a long cornerstone article is also a great idea.
+Expand your article and make sure it’s totally up to date.
+And don’t forget to rewrite and update that article regularly.

 Step 4: Optimize your other posts on long tail variants